moh-cyber40/Platform-Explorers-Cohort-1/README.md

 <br> <br>

 > [!NOTE]
+> By engaging with these projects, you're taking a significant step toward practical mastery in your chosen field.
+Happy exploring!​
 >
-> While GitHub Codespaces provides a quick and easy starting point you can also run the code samples [locally](./setup/README.md#option-2--running-the-app-locally).
 >
 >
 >

-By engaging with these projects, you're taking a significant step toward practical mastery in your chosen field.
-Happy exploring!​